 Chief Executive Officer

-Berdan became CEO of Texas Health on Sept.
-1, 2014, after serving as senior executive vice president and chief operating officer the previous two years.
-He is one of the longest serving CEOs of a major health care system in North Texas and is a nationally recognized and respected professional in the industry.
+Barclay Berdan, FACHE, is chief executive officer of Texas Health Resources.
+Berdan became CEO in 2014, after serving as senior executive vice president and chief operating officer.
+He is one of the longest-serving CEOs of a major health system in North Texas and is a nationally recognized and respected professional in the industry.

 Under his leadership, Texas Health has engaged in collaborative partnerships to address emerging healthcare issues.
-He has been a champion of change, leading the transformation of Texas Health from a system focused on sick care to a health system focused on consumers and its mission of improving the health of the people in the communities it serves.
+He has been a champion of change, leading the transformation of Texas Health to a health system focused on consumers and its mission of improving the health of the people in the communities it serves.
 He has put meeting the needs and preferences of consumers at the core of every aspect of the organization by offering high-quality, affordable, personalized experiences while addressing social determinants of health and giving back to the community.

 - Steering Committee Member, Fort Worth Blue Zones ProjectTM (current)